lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 ## Jepsen

-[Jepsen](https://github.com/jepsen-io/jepsen) is an open source Clojure library, written by Kyle Kingsbury, designed to test the partition tolerance of distributed systems by fuzzing the systems with random operations.
+[Jepsen](https://github.com/jepsen-io/jepsen) is an open-source Clojure library, written by Kyle Kingsbury, designed to test the partition tolerance of distributed systems by fuzzing them with random operations.
 The results of these tests are analyzed to expose failure modes and to verify if the system violates any of the consistency properties it claims to have.
 The Jepsen project [did an analysis of Cassandra in 2013](https://aphyr.com/posts/294-call-me-maybe-cassandra).

-As [Joel Knighton mentions in his talk about how the DataStax team uses Jepsen](https://www.youtube.com/watch?v=OnG1FCr5WTI&t=335s), a Jepsen test has three key properties:
+As [Joel Knighton explains in his talk about how the DataStax team uses Jepsen](https://www.youtube.com/watch?v=OnG1FCr5WTI&t=335s), a Jepsen test has three key properties:

-  1. **Generative**: relies on randomized testing to explore the state space of distributed systems
+  1. **It is generative**: relies on randomized testing to explore the state space of distributed systems
-  2. **Blackbox**: observes the system at client boundaries (does not need any tracing framework or apply some code patch in the distributed system to run the test)
+  2. **It's "black box"**: observes the system at client boundaries (does not need any tracing framework or apply some code patch in the distributed system to run the test)
-  3. **Invariance**: checks invariance from the recorded history of operations rather than runtime
+  3. **It relies on invariants**: it checks invariants from the recorded history of operations rather than runtime

 His talk also covers the Jepsen [Test Data Structure](https://www.youtube.com/watch?v=OnG1FCr5WTI&t=368s):